andreapollastri/cipi/README.md

-# CIPI - Cloud Control Panel
+# CIPI - Cloud Control Panel (VERSION 2 IS COMING...
+1th May, 2020) :)

 ## About
 Cipi is a Laravel Based VPS manager.